-This summary largely corresponds with the introductory paragraphs at the start of each of the chapters in the printed book.
-(The phrase “period of serious art” refers to a period from circa 1880 to circa 1980.)
+- This summary largely corresponds with the introductory paragraphs at the start of each of the chapters in the printed book.

-The page can be downloaded by printing it to PDF (Ctrl p) and, if one wishes, next be printed for real.
+- This text can also be downloaded by printing it to PDF (Ctrl p) and, if one wishes, next be printed for real.

 Preface (Chapter 1)